pjueon/JetsonGPIO/docs/library_api.md

 #### 2. Pin numbering

-The Jetson GPIO library provides four ways of numbering the I/O pins.
-The first two correspond to the modes provided by the RPi.GPIO library, i.e BOARD and BCM which refer to the pin number of the 40 pin GPIO header and the Broadcom SoC GPIO numbers respectively.
+`JetsonGPIO` provides four ways of numbering the I/O pins.
+The first two correspond to the modes provided by the `RPi.GPIO`, which is a Python GPIO library for Raspberry Pi, i.e BOARD and BCM which refer to the pin number of the 40 pin GPIO header and the Broadcom SoC GPIO numbers respectively.
 The remaining two modes, CVM and TEGRA_SOC use strings instead of numbers which correspond to signal names on the CVM/CVB